-The Thanksgiving story is such an important part of the November holidays.
-This list of great Thanksgiving books will

-	keep your kids involved in the holiday drama.
+The Thanksgiving story is such an important part of Thanksgiving.
+This list of great Thanksgiving books will keep your kids involved in the history of Thanksgiving.

 Kids Activities Blog loves reading with children…especially if it is part of the holiday celebration.
-Our kids love to

-	read stories and I love helping them learn about one of my favorite holidays.
+Our kids love to read stories and I love helping them learn about one of my favorite holidays.

 We have enjoyed doing Thanksgiving activities to help us learn to a lifestyle of gratefulness.

 One of the character-traits that I especially want to cultivate in my children is a sense of contentment in what we have been given and gratitude for the little things around us.